tsaopy/tsaopy.github.io/index.md

 A more detailed explanation can be found at method page.

+## Why doing this?

+Running this analysis will allow you to find an ODE that your time series roughly obeys.
+Some interesting things that you can do with the ODE are

+1. Modelling of damping forces or potentials.
+One may associate each term of the ODE with a certain term of the polynomial expansion of a potential or damping force, and thus getting approximations of the behaviour of your system's potential or drag effects.
+2. Non linear dynamic analysis.
+Finding the ODE (or an approximation of it) that your system obeys allows you to use some theoretical tools such as plotting phase portraits and phase space trajectories.

 ## Set Up guide

 In order to make `tsaopy` work you should first be using a Linux PC, specifically it's being developed and tested on Ubuntu 20+ systems.
 Windows won't work, and we haven't tried it on macOS.